illixion/blog.illixion.com/content/posts/dropbox-support-hell.md

 > Regards,
 > Violet

-I try my best to hold back any anger that I might've held at that time, bite my tongue and let her know that I'm using a password manager.
+I try my best to hold back any anger that I might've held at that time and let her know that I'm using a password manager.

 I'm asked to use an incognito browser, but still, no dice.